Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 **Remember to tab complete!** There is a reason the tab is my favorite key.
 It prevents spelling errors and allows you to work 10X faster (I timed it).
 Remember if a filename isn't auto-completing you can hit tab twice to see your files while you continue typing your command.
 If a file doesn't auto-complete it means you either have a spelling mistake, are in a different directory than you originally thought, or that it doesn't exist.

 ## Starting Data:
 Your starting data is in a directory called "Sample_X" (where X donates your sample name).
-I placed a different Sample directory into each of your home directories, each represents the genome of a unique and novel microbe that has not been seen before (except by me).
+I placed a different set of Sample data into each of your home directories.
+Each of these samples represent the genome of a unique and novel microbe that has not been seen before (except by me).
 Inside this directory are Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
 Looking in this directory you should see two files per sample, the forward and reverse reads.
 These files are in **FASTQ** format (see below).

 * Get your bearing on the server.